-The NetLDI guest mode can best be combined with captive account mode (page 95) in which a single, designated account owns all processes spawned by the NetLDI.
-The result serves multiple users with the convenience of guest mode and with improved security because the child processes no longer belong to accounts of individual users who request services.
+Running the NetLDI in guest mode with captive account serves multiple users with the convenience of guest mode and with improved security, because the child processes no longer belong to accounts of individual users who request services.

 The principal advantage of this combination is that the NetLDI can spawn processes on behalf of multiple users without being run as root.
 To make this capability possible, the captive account must own the netldi process.
-Change the file permissions and ownership for the NetLDI executable to remove the S bit:
+Change the file permissions and ownership for the NetLDI executable to remove the setuid bit.
+The resulting permissions look like this:

-'''

--r-xr-xr-x 1 gsadmin gsadmin 674488 Jun 7 11:29 netldid
+-r-xr-xr-x 1 gsadmin gsadmin 674488 Mar 7 11:29 netldid

-'''